ardatan/graphql-mesh/README.md

 $ yarn add graphql @graphql-mesh/runtime @graphql-mesh/cli
 ```

-The, you need to install a Mesh handler, according to your API needs.
+Then, you need to install a Mesh handler, according to your API needs.
 You can see the list of all available built-in handlers in this README, under the `Supported APIs` section.

-For example, if you wish to use OpenAPI handler, install the handler that matches you needs:
+For example, if you wish to use OpenAPI handler, install the handler that matches your needs:

 ```
 $ yarn add graphql @graphql-mesh/openapi